tavaresgerson/adonisdocbr/src/docs/basics/vite.md

 node ace add @adonisjs/vite
 ```

-:::disclosure{title="See steps performed by the configure command"}
+::: details See steps performed by the configure command

 1. Registers the following service provider inside the `adonisrc.ts` file.